 Did you implement the planned benefit improvements?

-Yes, we did.
+Yes, we introduced more than 10 new Hospital and Extras benefits for members on 1 April 2020!
 These improvements were made with our members’ best interests in mind, and we remain committed to that.

 Mental health support